Learning for Unconstrained Space-Time Video Super-Resolution: Unconstrained Space-Time Video Super-Resolution Network

 As pointed out in \cite{wang2020learning}, the features generated by SR networks can be divided into scale-independent ones and scale-dependent ones, and the latter should be adapted to different scales.
 However, the scale-aware adaptation module introduced by \cite{wang2020learning} is built solely upon the spatial-wise attention mechanism, and makes no use of channel-wise attention \cite{woo2018cbam}.
 With this observation, we propose SARDB to exploit the available degrees of freedom more thoroughly.

 The architecture of the proposed SARDB is shown in Fig.~\ref{fig:SARDB}.
 The features $F$ output by the LFF \cite{zhang2018residual} are fed into several convolution layers to generate spatial attention map $M_s$ and channel attention map $M_c$ respectively.
-Then, scale-aware convolution \cite{wang2020learning} is employed to convert the features $F$ into scale-dependent features $F_{d}$, which are then modulated by $M_s$ and $M_c$ by broadcasting and multiplication.
-Finally, the results from the upper and lower branches are merged to produce scale-adaptive features.
+Then, the scale-aware convolution \cite{wang2020learning} is employed to convert the features $F$ into scale-dependent features $F_{d}$, which are then modulated by $M_s$ and $M_c$ by broadcasting and multiplication.
+The above operations can be expressed as follows:

+Finally, the results from the upper branch $F_o$ and lower branches $x$ are merged to produce scale-adaptive features.